bogdanmilojevic/micro-commerce/discovery-server/README.md

 If a microservice fails to send heartbeats, the Discovery Server evicts it from the registry.

 ### Accessing the Eureka Dashboard
-The Eureka Dashboard is accessible at http://localhost:8761 (assuming the default port).
+The Eureka Dashboard is accessible at http://localhost:8761.
 This web-based dashboard provides insights into the registered microservices, their status, and other relevant information.